QuantEcon/lecture-source-py/source/rst/amss.rst

 depends on the history of shocks.

-This is even more evident in the following figure that plots the evolution of the two policies over 200 periods
+This is even more evident in the following figure that plots the evolution of the two policies over 200 periods.